Xunnamius/black-flag/README.md

 - `showHelpOnFail(true)` (Black Flag uses a custom failure handler)
 - `strict(true)`
 - `usage(...)`
+  - Note that, as of yargs\@17.7.2, calling `yargs::usage(...)` multiple times (such as in [`configureExecutionPrologue`][24]) will concatenate each invocation's arguments into one long usage string instead of overwriting previous invocations with later ones
 - `version(false)`
   - `version(pkgJson.version || false)` for the root command
 - `wrap(yargs.terminalWidth())`